Goods In Transit Insurance

 Areas you mostly cover

-The most expensive area for your goods in transit insurance is West London, followed by east London, the central west London, fourth and fifth areas are Central east London and North London.
+The most expensive area for your goods in transit insurance is West London, followed by East London, central west London, and the fourth and fifth areas are Central East London and North London.
 While the cheapest areas would be, Galashiels in Scotland and Exeter coming in the second position.

-NOTE: ensure you discuss extensively with your insurer on what is covered and what is not covered before you pay a premium.
+NOTE: Ensure you discuss extensively with your insurer what is covered and what is not covered before you pay a premium.

 Value of consignment

-Average value of vehicle along with an estimate of the value of goods carried over the period of the insurance determines what you will pay for premium, the higher the value, the higher the premium.
+The average value of the vehicle along with an estimate of the value of goods carried over the period of the insurance determines what you will pay for the premium, the higher the value, the higher the premium.

-Discounts are available for security measures such as vehicle fitted with trackers or immobilisers.
+Discounts are available for security measures such as vehicles fitted with trackers or immobilisers.

 Tip: if you have more than one vehicle, it is usually cheaper to insure them all under a single policy.